 Crab Creek Review Poetry Prize Guidelines

-For reference, the submission guidelines are below.
-The winner receives a $500 cash prize for the winning poem.
+$500 cash prize for a single poem.
 The winner and finalists will be published in the following volume of Crab Creek Review, and all entries will be considered for publication.

 Crab Creek Review Follows the Council of Literary Magazine and Presses Contest Code of Ethics